obono/ATtiny85RomanClock/README.md

 [![Click to expand](doc/schematic_thumbnail.png)](doc/schematic.png)

+For accurate timekeeping, the CPU clock is driven by an external crystal oscillator circuit.

 The current time is indicated by 16 LEDs arranged in a ring.
 The mapping of Roman numerals is shown as follows.
 The first 6 are assigned to hours and the remaining 10 are assigned to minutes.